Blackbox Dataset Inference for LLM: Our Methods

 \subsection{Identifying Tainted Samples}

-Our method is built on top of tainted samples, which in general cause the suspect model to dramatically change its responses before and after being involved in training.
-We leverage the reference models, both trained and non-trained, to identify candidates of tainted samples.

-\textbf{Pre-filtering}: Responses with a small size do not offer sufficient information for making a meaningful decision.
-Thus, we filter out samples that receive a response shorter than $\mu$ bytes from $\mathcal{M}$.
+\textbf{Pre-filtering:} Responses with a short length do not offer sufficient information for making a meaningful decision (e.g. Yes/No, Multiple-choices).
+Thus, we filter out samples whose oracle outputs are shorter than $\mu$ tokens (lines 7--9).
 We set $\mu$ to 20 by default.
 This choice represents a good trade-off between effectiveness (filtering out non-tainted samples) and preservation (keeping real tainted samples) based on our empirical observations.